aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

   - What are the 12 artworks by different Western European artists born before 1900?
 Write Python code to output them with Matplotlib as a table.
 Include header row and font size of 12.
 - Unrelated to the Dataset
   - Give me a recipe for chocolate cake.
-  - Don't write a SQL query.
-Don't use the database.
-Tell me who won the 2022 FIFA World Cup final?
+  - Who won the 2022 FIFA World Cup final?

 Again, the ability of the NLQ Application to return an answer and return an accurate answer, is primarily dependent on the choice of model.
 Not all models are capable of NLQ, while others will not return accurate answers.